 - The product molding time is short, generally 20-90 minutes.
-Large-size work pieces are more stable and can control the accuracy of ±0.20mm/100mm.
+Large-size workpieces are more stable and can control the accuracy of ±0.20mm/100mm.

-- High strength, high elongation material characteristics, and strong weather resistance, can increase the mechanical properties and impact resistance by adding fillers and glass fiber composite materials.
+- High strength, high elongation material characteristics, and strong weather resistance can increase the mechanical properties and impact resistance by adding fillers and glass fiber composite materials.

-- It can produce hard, semi-rigid and soft self-skinning foams, providing ultra-light weight, safety, comfort, energy saving and environmental protection materials for humanized products such as medical devices and automotive interior parts.
+- It can produce hard, semi-rigid and soft self-skinning foams, providing ultra-lightweight, safety, comfort, energy-saving and environmental protection materials for humanized products such as medical devices and automotive interior parts.

 - Applicable to large-scale covers with simple structure.
 The product does not require uniform material thickness.
-It can satisfy free design and curved surface shape with different wall thickness from 3 to 20 mm.
+It can satisfy free design and curved surface shape with different wall thicknesses from 3 to 20 mm.

 3.4.
 Vacuum casting

 Vacuum Casting refers to preheat, defoam, stir and cast castable materials by the original models under vacuum condition.
-Besides, processed by making secondary curing molding in a thermotank with temperature from 60 °C to 80 °C for several hours, to create a silicone mold.
+Besides, processed by making secondary curing molding in a thermotank with temperature from 60 °C to 80 °C for several hours, to create silicone mold.
 After that putting materials such as PU, similar POM, or ABS to casting under vacuum in the mold to clone the same copy as the original master.
-Silicone mold is popular with rapid molding process.
+The silicone mold is popular with a rapid molding process.
 With good toughness, vacuum casting can produce plastic parts with complex shape structure, fine surface features, dimensional stability, and material properties.
 It is suitable for low volume production that meets certain functional requirements during product development.

 3.4.1.
 Benefits of Vacuum casting: